 BentoML is an open-source framework for high-performance machine learning model serving.
 It makes it easy to build production API endpoints for trained ML models and supports all major machine learning frameworks, including Tensorflow, Keras, PyTorch, XGBoost, scikit-learn, fastai, etc.

 BentoML comes with a high-performance API model server with adaptive micro-batching support, bringing the advantage of batch processing to online serving workloads.
-It also provides batch serving, model management and model deployment functionality, which gives ML teams an end-to-end model serving solution with baked-in DevOps best practices.
+It also provides batch serving, model registry and cloud deployment functionality, which gives ML teams an end-to-end model serving solution with baked-in DevOps best practices.

 💻 Get started with BentoML: Quickstart Guide.